mendhak/mendhak.github.io/drafts/networking-cheat-sheet.md

 ### Listening and echoing on a port

 Sometimes it's not the server that's the problem, but the client.
 To help with this I need to set up listeners and watch what happens when the request comes in.
+This is a useful way of looking at what's being sent.
+Or more commonly, to test if nothing is being sent at all — which is what happens when an actual network engineer tells you they've opened a firewall rule, but they haven't.

-The simplest listener is using nc.
-If the port is below 1024, use sudo.
+The simplest listener is using `nc`.
+(If the port is below 1024, use sudo)

 ```bash
 nc -l 8081
 ```

-Once it's listening, use nc to send some text, `echo -n "Hello" | nc localhost 8081` from another terminal.
+Once it's listening, use `nc` to send some text, `echo -n "Hello" | nc localhost 8081` from another terminal.

 To listen on a UDP port, use the `-u` flag.